(888) 552-6760 SCHEDULE AN APPOINTMENT

 Metastatic

-Metastatic cancer has spread beyond the pancreas into distant areas of the body, such as the liver, abdomen or lungs.
-If you’ve been diagnosed with pancreatic cancer, your care team will let you know the stage of your cancer, along with what it means for your treatment plan.
+Metastatic pancreatic cancer has spread beyond the pancreas into distant areas of the body, such as the liver, abdomen or lungs.
+After a patient has been diagnosed with pancreatic cancer, the care team will let him or her know the stage of the cancer, along with what it means for the treatment plan.

 Planning treatment by stage